deas/argocd-conductr/README.md

     - [ ] Nested Feature
 -->
 - There are `TODO` tags in code (to provide context)
+- It takes too long for prometheus to get up
 - `terraform` within Argo CD? (just like in `tf-controller`)
 - crossplane
 - keycloak + sso (DNS) local trickery